dereuromark/cakephp-tools/docs/Behavior/AfterSave.md

 # AfterSave Behavior

-A CakePHP behavior to allow the entity to be available inside afterSave() callback.
+A CakePHP behavior to allow the entity to be available inside afterSave() callback in the state it was before the save.

 ## Introduction
 It takes a clone of the entity from beforeSave().
 This allows all the info on it to be available in the afterSave() callback or from the outside without resetting (dirty, ...).

+This can be useful if one wants to compare what fields got changed, or e.g. for logging the diff.

 ### Technical limitation
 Make sure you do not further modify the entity in the table's beforeSave() then.
 As this would